douglas86/nextjs-template/README.md

 ### [Instructions for Linux](#getting-started)

 - Install docker desktop from the following [link](https://docs.docker.com/desktop/install/linux-install/)
+- If you are needing additional assistance, go to the [additional resource section](#additional-resources)
 - Once docker desktop has been installed then install [nvm](#node-version-manager) see instructions below
 - This Project uses pnpm as its package manager
 - To install pnpm globally, run the following command: $ npm install -g pnpm